Neil Walker: New York Yankees

 On March 12, 2018, Walker signed a one-year, $4 million contract with the New York Yankees.
 On August 9, 2018, in a game against the Texas Rangers, he hit a home run from both sides of the plate in the same game for the first time in his career.

 Miami Marlins

 Walker signed a one-year contract for $2 million with the Miami Marlins on January 29, 2019.
 Walker elected free agency after the season ended on October 31.

 Philadelphia Phillies

 On January 22, 2020, Walker signed a minor league deal with the Philadelphia Phillies.
 On August 13, 2020, he pitched 2/3 of an inning, facing 3 batters, walking 1, for a 0.00 ERA in the Phillies 11-4 loss to the Baltimore Orioles.
 He was designated for assignment on September 11.
 Walker was outrighted two days later but refused his outright assignment and elected free agency on September 14.

+Broadcasting career (2021-present)

 On April 20, 2021, Walker announced his retirement from professional baseball.
+In July, it was announced that Walker would be joining the Pirates broadcast team for select games.
+He made his broadcasting debut in Pittsburgh on August 18, serving as the color analyst during a doubleheader with the Brewers.
+Walker was promoted to a full time commentator prior to the 2022 season.